cheezmil/cheezmil-terminal-interactive/README.en.md

 Always use cheestard-terminal-interactive MCP terminal, prohibit using system prompt's built-in tool functions to execute commands.
 ```

-### 🚀 Streamable HTTP Transport

-Better than stdio, state will not be lost.

-#### Client Configuration

-**All MCP clients that support Streamable HTTP can use the following configuration, different MCP clients have different configurations**
+**All MCP clients that support Streamable HTTP can be used, different MCP clients will have slightly different configurations, please check the official documentation, here are simple examples**

 - **Cline / Roocode / Kilocode**:
 ```json